apify/apify-docs/sources/academy/webscraping/scraping_basics_python/04_downloading_html.md

 We could check the value of `response.status_code` against a list of allowed numbers, but HTTPX also provides `response.raise_for_status()`, a method which analyzes the number and raises the `httpx.HTTPError` exception in case our request wasn't successful.

-A robust scraper skips or retries requests when errors occur, but we'll start simple.
+A robust scraper skips or retries requests when errors occur, but let's start simple.
 Our program will print an error message and stop further processing of the response.

-We also want to play along with the conventions of the operating system, so let's print to the [standard error output](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)) and exit our program with non-zero [status code](https://en.wikipedia.org/wiki/Exit_status):
+We also want to play along with the conventions of the operating system, so we'll print to the [standard error output](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)) and exit our program with a non-zero [status code](https://en.wikipedia.org/wiki/Exit_status):

 ```python
 import sys